-Substantial evidence points to our Moon as the collision product between a Mars-sized protoplanet and a young Earth, developing from the gravitational collapse of the lingering cloud of debris.
+Substantial evidence points to our Moon as the collision product between a Mars-sized protoplanet and a young Earth, developing from the gravitational collapse of the lingering debris cloud.
 Consequently, the Moon’s bulk chemical composition closely matches that of Earth.

 The Moon’s Chemical Composition

-Look in detail at our Moon’s chemical composition, though, and that story turns dim.
+However, look in detail at our Moon’s chemical composition, and that story turns dim.
 In the bright plains of the lunar surface, called the lunar highlands, rocks hold smaller amounts of metal-bearing minerals relative to Earth.